-Within the Marae Takiwā Precinct, subdivision, use and development will avoid, remedy or mitigate adverse effects on the cultural values and tikanga Māori associated with the marae, and the use and function of the marae, including by:

-- 1. Seeking to avoid buildings that overlook the marae; - 2.
-Seeking to avoid buildings and structures that further obstruct views from the marae to the Tararua Range; - 3.
-Recognising that activities adjacent to a marae may be sensitive to the effects of activities that occur on a marae, by mitigating these effects through the design of the development;
+- 1. Having regard to whether the subdivision, use or development is likely to have adverse effects on the cultural values, tikanga Māori, use or function of the marae and urupā; - 2.
+Seeking to avoid buildings that overlook the marae and urupā; - 3.
+Seeking to avoid buildings and structures that further obstruct views from the marae and urupā to the Tararua Range; - 4.
+Recognising that activities adjacent to a-the marae and urupā may be sensitive to the effects of activities that occur in these places-on-a-marae, by mitigating these effects through the design of the development; - 5.
+Having regard to the outcome of any consultation undertaken with tangata whenua;